zweien/pytorch-lightning/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: Typos and doc fixes
+name: Docs fixes and typos
-about: Typos and doc fixes
+about: Docs fixes and typos
 title: ''
 labels: documentation
 assignees: ''